 Animal Care and Control is a division of the Greater Birmingham Humane Society.
-The legal entity is Greater Birmingham Humane Society Animal Care and Control, LLC.
-It is a wholly owned subsidiary of Greater Birmingham Humane Society.
+The legal entity is the Greater Birmingham Humane Society Animal Care and Control, LLC.
+It is a wholly owned subsidiary of the Greater Birmingham Humane Society.

 Is Animal Care and Control a non-profit?

 As a wholly owned subsidiary of the Greater Birmingham Humane Society, Animal Care and Control, LLC is a non-profit.

 Is a donation to Animal Care and Control tax deductible?

 Yes.
 Donations to Animal Care and Control are tax deductible.
 You may also make a donation to the Greater Birmingham Humane Society and designate your gift to be used solely for Animal Care and Control.

 If Animal Care and Control is a nonprofit, why are you charging the county for your services?

 Many nonprofits charge fees for service along with funds they receive from private foundations and government grants and contracts.
 Some examples include Children’s Hospital, Girl Scouts, Shelby County Humane Society, nonprofit counseling agencies, and many United Way agencies.
 When the county opened the bid for animal care and control services, the Greater Birmingham Humane Society bid and was awarded the contract.
 Our rates represent an approximate savings of 60% to taxpayers.
 This was made possible through the generosity of donors.
 The former vendor was a for-profit entity.